rakinhaider/MissingValueDisparity/README.md

 synthetic fair balanced dataset *(SFBD)* of 10000 samples with 2 or 10 features.
 Results show that missing value disparity skew the model closer to one group than the other.
-We also experiment with real-world dataset, namely, COMPAS and PIMA and observe similar discriminating patterns.
-Missing value disparity introduces bias by inducing changes in prediction probabilities.
-In cases where the change is too low to alter the original prediction (obtained from baseline without any missing values), it can unfairly re-order the relative ranking of the individuals.
+We also experiment with real-world datasets COMPAS, Adult and PIMA.
+We observe similar discriminating patterns.
+Missing value disparity induces bias by changing the prediction probabilities.
+In cases where the change is too low to alter the original prediction (obtained from baseline without any missing values), it unfairly re-orders the relative ranking of the individuals.

 ## Getting Started